GulamJilani5/dsa/src/streams/stream-codings/stream-coding_2.md

 class Employee {
     int empid;
     String name;
-    int salary;          // Using int for simplicity (common in interviews) String department;
+    int salary;      // Using int for simplicity (common in interviews but in real project it should bedouble) String department;
     public Employee(int empid, String name, int salary, String department) {
         this.empid = empid;